 Misconduct dismissal and the problem of an investigator’s edits

 In a further warning for employers and HR professionals, the Employment Appeal Tribunal has reiterated the importance of disciplinary investigation reports genuinely recording what the investigator thinks.
-The Judgment in Dr Dronsfield v University of Reading also highlight the importance of employers applying their own written standards when reaching decisions to dismiss.
+The Judgment in Dr Dronsfield v University of Reading also highlights the importance of employers applying their own written standards when reaching decisions to dismiss.

 Dr D was an academic who had a sexual encounter with a student.
 This in itself was not prohibited by University guidance, but he did breach the guidance when he subsequently did not report this to his head of department (or dean) and supervised the student’s dissertation.
 Following a complaint from the student’s ex-boyfriend, a Professor was appointed to carry out an investigation, with the support of an HR partner.
 His initial drafts of the investigation report included a number of passages supportive of Dr D, but these were removed or watered-down following discussions with the HR partner and the University’s in-house solicitor.
 Most importantly, a passage which concluded that there was no evidence to suggest that Dr D’s conduct was of an immoral, scandalous or disgraceful nature was later deleted in its entirety.
 This was important because Dr D’s employment was under a statute which said that good cause for dismissal required (amongst other things) “conduct of an immoral scandalous or disgraceful nature incompatible with the duties of the office or employment”.

 A disciplinary panel at the University subsequently dismissed Dr D and he was unsuccessful in both an internal appeal and in an Employment Tribunal unfair dismissal claim.
-However the Employment Appeal Tribunal has now overturned the Tribunal’s findings (and sent the case back for reconsideration by a different Employment Tribunal) based upon two grounds.
+However, the Employment Appeal Tribunal has now overturned the Tribunal’s findings (and sent the case back for reconsideration by a different Employment Tribunal) based upon two grounds.

 - They have criticised the Tribunal and the University for, in their view, treating the Statute’s wording as being no more than a historic way of saying gross misconduct.
-The EAT have held that was wrong and the University was required to apply these exact words when reaching their decision, not just some general test of gross misconduct.
+The EAT has held that was wrong and the University was required to apply these exact words when reaching their decision, not just some general test of gross misconduct.
 Where a contract defines the circumstances in which dismissal for misconduct is permitted (which is relatively unusual but may be familiar to many in the HE sector), in determining for an unfair dismissal claim whether the employer acted reasonably in dismissing, the starting point must be the employer’s own test.
 It’s not a simple question of gross misconduct.

 - The EAT was concerned that there was no evidence that the revised report came about because the investigator had changed his opinion (which would have been fine).
-Instead it appeared that parts of his opinion simply seemed to have been excised from the final report.
+Instead, it appeared that parts of his opinion simply seemed to have been excised from the final report.
 As these were significant opinions on key elements that raised the question as to whether a dismissal based upon it was fair.
 The Tribunal should have explored in evidence why the investigator’s full opinion was omitted and then determined whether that rendered the dismissal unfair.